wrapperband/OpenTrafficSurvey/README.md

 This Github contains a reversed engineered version of "Traffic Speed Survey" software used by standard equipment in countries.
 It would be possible to convert data from the counter to be input into the spreadsheet and vice versa.

-The possibility of using information from other sensors such as Wi-Fi interference, noise monitoring, Kinect etc and having a system to store / analyse that data.
+The possibility of using information from other sensors such as Wi-Fi interference, noise monitoring, Kinect, motion detector for instance, and having a system to store / analyse that data.
 Developing and training an A.I. to automatically analyse incoming traffic data and simulate the various calculations in real time.